What is bone transport?

 How is bone transported?

-The most powerful option is use of the external fixator, which allows for management of soft tissue defects through changing the shape of the leg, correction of deformity, and a maximum transport distance limited only by bony healing.
+Bone can be transported using an external or internal fixator.
+The external fixator allows for management of soft tissue defects through changing the shape of the leg, correction of deformity and a maximum bone transport distance that is only limited by bony healing.
 The external fixator consists of pins and wires that connect to rings outside the leg.
 Special nuts or components will be turned each day on the external fixator to “transport” the bone.
 A prescription will be given that tells the patient how many turns need to be made each day.
 As the segment moves away from its original position, new bone is formed in between, gradually eliminating the gap.
 Over time, the segment meets the other part of the bone at the other end of the gap.
 When the two ends meet, they will grow together with new bone, just as a bone does after it is broken.

 How long does bone transport treatment last?

 After the surgery, one should expect a 3 to 4-day hospital stay.
 During this time in the hospital, patients with external fixators will be given instruction on how to care for the external fixator pin sites and keep them clean.
 Also, education will be given on how the external fixation device works and how to perform the bone transport by turning the various components of the external fixation.
 Patients with internal nails will learn how to use the magnetic ERC to very gradually perform the bone transport.
 The lengthening or distraction process usually starts 7 days after the operation.

 What problems may occur with bone transport treatment?

 Problems that may occur with this procedure are pain, infection of the pin sites (only an issue with external fixators), loss of motion in the joints, problems with healing new bone, nerve or blood vessel injury, blood clots, problems with the hardware, and need for other procedures to help with healing and correction.
 In the vast majority of cases, the problems may be addressed such that the end result, or outcome, is not compromised.